desultory/ugrd/docs/benchmarks.md

 ```

 > Multiple tests were performed, boot timed did not deviate by more than half a second
-> Tests where undervoltages were reported were ignored, but none were detected in ugrd runs
+> Tests where undervoltages were reported were ignored, but none were detected in µgRD runs